hewcode/hewcode/docs/auto-localization.md

 # Automatic Locale Labels

-TextColumn automatically resolves column labels from your application's translation files when no explicit label is provided.
-This feature enables consistent labeling, reduces repetition, and makes internationalization effortless.
+Hewcode automatically resolves column labels from your application's translation files when no explicit label is provided.
+This enables consistent labeling, reduces repetition, and makes internationalization effortless.

-## Why Use Automatic Labels?
+By default, the package looks for the `app.php` translation file in your locale directories.

+## Setup

 **Without automatic labels**, you repeat yourself constantly: